marialani/weather-app-2/README.md

 ### If I had more time, I would:

-- Make the app more responsive for different screen sizes with CSS
-- Add some animation to make the app visually appealing
+- Make some stylistic changes to make the app more appealing
 - Deploy the app via Heroku/Github Pages

 ### Weather App Project